Azure-Samples/service-fabric-dotnet-data-aggregation/README.md

 To do this, inside the Scripts folder, right click on ApplicationPackageUpgrade.ps1 and select Execute as Script.
 Note that the new application package contains only the packages that changed (which in this case is none since no change to the service code is necessary and no specific changes are made within the service's code, configuration, or data packages).
 Since the configuration change we want to deploy is handled direcly via the application paramteres, no additional changes to the actual service code or configuration is necessary.
 The upgrade will take the updated configuration changes (in this case a change to the "ScoreCalculationMode") and roll it out to the necessary services upgrade domain by upgrade domain.
 These services recieve a notification that their configuration has changed and apply the change without having to restart.

 When this happens you should see the UI of the application change to display the new scoring mode.
-In this case you will see a change from a three color scale (red, gree, black), to a 100 point/color scale.
+In this case you will see a change from a three color scale (red, green, black), to a 100 point/color scale.

 To upgrade back to the original version of the application, run the following command (make sure you're connected to the cluster first - you can just start a new PS window and type Connect-ServiceFabricCluster if you're on localhost)